 The Physiomesh withdrawal came after the in-depth analysis of unpublished data from two European medical registries.
-The data from Herniamed German Registry and Danish Hernia Database showed the rates of hernia recurrence and revision surgeries after a minimally invasive ventral hernia repair using Ethicon Physiomesh Composite Mesh were higher than the average rates for the comparator set of meshes among patients.
+The data from Herniamed German Registry and Danish Hernia Database showed the rates of hernia recurrence and revision surgeries after a minimally invasive ventral hernia repair using Ethicon Physiomesh Composite Mesh were higher than the average rates for the comparative set of meshes among patients.
 Ethicon so far has only offered vague statement that suggests, believes “possible product characteristics, operative and patient factors” may have played a role.”
 This is a thinly veiled attempt to blame patient factors and implanting doctors for the complications and doesn’t really explain the high failure rates or why the company has chosen to remove one of its more profitable products from the market.

 Physiomesh is not the first surgical mesh product that Ethicon has come under scrutiny for.
 The company is also facing problems with its transvaginal mesh products that treat stress urinary incontinence and pelvic organ prolapse in women.
 Over 30,000 transvaginal mesh lawsuits are currently pending that allege the devices cause complications including infection, organ perforation, chronic nerve damage, and chronic pain.